ShowLo/Data-and-Algorithm/README.md

 # Data-and-Algorithm
-These are the homework of the class Data and Algorithm(EE, THU)
+This is the homework of the class Data and Algorithm(EE, THU)